Rostbratwurst/ml-agents/docs/Getting-Started.md

 ## Installation

-In order to install and set up the ML-Agents Toolkit, the Python dependencies and Unity, see the [installation instructions](Installation.md).
+If you haven't already, follow the [installation instructions](Installation.md).
 Afterwords, open the Unity Project that contains all the example environments:

 1. Launch Unity Hub